 What needs to change

-- Do more to make sure that benefit sanctions don’t cause homelessness and poverty.
+- Make sure that benefit sanctions don’t cause homelessness.
 Read more about homeless people and sanctions

 - Give people the help they need rather than simply stopping their benefits.
 Read more about the case for reform